Welcome to my travel log documenting three weeks of wandering through baltic countries. Namely Finland, Estonia, Latvia, Lithuania, and Belarus.

 We walked through all the points of interest you see on the map.
 At one point we were so thirsty we had stopped at a local restaurant to have a drink.
 Beer was crazy expensive, but it was worth it.
 The restaurant was located on an island and we had a nice view of the sea.
 Once we saw a coming thunderstorm we took it as an excuse to leave.

-We then walked all the way around the lake, which is a super nice place to chill.
+We then walked around the lake, which is a super nice place to chill.
 So far she was following my lead.
 But she wanted to see something by herself too.
 We found that place, but instead of the church itself, there was only a foundation of it.
 They never finished the church for some unknown reasons.

 So we took a break and sit on the top of the foundations.
 There she revealed even more about herself, her life in Japan.
 That she is divorced and without children.
 This was the best moment to escalate further and kiss her.